Obsessed (Mariah Carey song): Background and development

 The song's music video was directed by Brett Ratner, who had previously worked with Carey on six other music videos, and was shot from June 28 to 29, 2009.
+The super clean version of the song was used in the first music video.
 Throughout the video, Carey plays herself and a male stalker, dressed as both a bellhop and a man wearing a gray hoodie and sweatpants.
 Two videos were shot for "Obsessed", one for the original version, and one for the remixed version, which features Gucci Mane.
 The video was shot predominantly at the Plaza Hotel, and on the streets of New York City.
 After several photographs of Carey dressed as the stalker were leaked, critics and bloggers immediately compared Carey's costume to Eminem's usual attire, and many wrote that aside from the goatee, the pair looked alike.
 Carey tweeted "I am not at any point in the video playing a specific person.
 I'm dressed as a 'stalker' in 3 different ensembles."
 Carey also revealed that the music video would reference several of her favorite films, such as Mean Girls (2004), with the line "Why are you so obsessed with me?", as well as The Devil Wears Prada (2006).

 In an interview with MTV News, Carey described going under-cover as the stalker role: "Well, we had a lot of people outside.
 I'm walking up to the Plaza [Hotel], and when I was dressed as Mariah Carey, there were a lot of people just standing there taking pictures, and the street was closed down, and it was a whole rigmarole.
 It is what it is.
 So, basically, I went into costume as the stalker, and I told my bodyguard, 'I don't want you to walk with me.'
 So, a friend of mine was there, and I was like, 'Let's walk together.'"
 After reports continued to speculate regarding the video's subject, Ratner explained that the main inspiration behind the video was the 1983 film, The King of Comedy.
 On July 10, 2009, Carey announced through her Twitter account that the video would premiere on the talent competition program, America's Got Talent, which was hosted by Cannon.
 The full version premiered two days later on 106 & Park.
 Carey was present at the show and discussed the making of the video.